Learn the differences between ACLS, BLS, and PALS in nursing, and when you'll need to get certified.

 Pediatric Advanced Life Support (PALS) is designed to help nurses learn how to administer life-saving treatments to infants and children (who, due to their small size, need to be treated differently from adults).
 The topics covered in these courses will be very similar to the topics covered in ACLS courses and will include things such as the use of a child AED, recognizing possible cardiac problems, and learning how to effectively communicate as a team.

 Because children are more likely to be scared and infants will be unable to communicate, addressing trauma and identifying the underlying issues will be especially important.
-PALS certification is usually only required for nurses working specifically with children, though it may also be required for nurses who might see children on a somewhat regular basis (such as nurses working in the ER).
+PALS certification and PALS Recertification is usually only required for nurses working specifically with children, though it may also be required for nurses who might see children on a somewhat regular basis (such as nurses working in the ER).
 Again, because certification requirements can vary, be sure to check with your supervisor in advance.

 Whether online ACLS, BLS, or PALS certification will be accepted will depend on your specific employment situation.
 However, even in cases where hospitals require an in-person training session for your initial certification, these hospitals may be more lenient and allow for online certification or recertification.